git4ang/eBank_Microservices_J2E_Angular/README.md

 - [ ] Unit Tests for the module **M13-operations-microservice**.
 - [ ] Unit Tests for the module **M99-user-microservice**.

 ***
-- [ ] ELK - Elasticsearch, logstash & kibana.
-    - "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.
-Elasticsearch is a search and analytics engine.
-Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
-Kibana lets users visualize data with charts and graphs in Elasticsearch.
-***

-- [ ] GraphQL - A query language for your API.
-    - GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
-GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.
-***
 ## Frontend side: (Thymeleaf or Angular 11) & Boostrap 4
 ***